missionpinball/mpf-docs/howto/sounds/basic_setup.rst

 information).
 You will probably have to spend some time adjusting the volumes of many sounds in your machine to get everything to sound just the way you want it.

+*Note*: If you hear distortion in your sounds when they are played back in a mix, be sure to try lowering the volume as you may be experiencing clipping.

 Other sound settings
 ~~~~~~~~~~~~~~~~~~~~

 There are many other settings you may wish to change for some sounds in your machine.

 + How do you cause your sound to loop 3 times every time it is played?
 Add ``loops: 3`` to the
   config section for your sound.
+Loop your sound indefinitely?
+Add ``loops: -1``.
 + How do you adjust the which sounds can preempt other sounds and how long a sound may wait to be
   played before it is discarded?
 Use the ``priority:`` and ``max_queue_time:`` settings.
 + How do you send events to MPF when a sound begins or finished playing?
 Use the
   ``events_when_played:`` and ``events_when_stopped:`` settings.
 + What about ducking?
 Just what is it anyway?
-Read about :doc:`Ducking </sound/ducking>` in the
+Learn about :doc:`Ducking </sound/ducking>` in the
   documentation.

 The documentation for the :doc:`sounds: </config/sounds>` configuration section contains further